amphilli/HA_DMS_2018/HA_DMS_2018_processing/Readme.txt

 The python scripts in this folder were written by Prof. Yu-Shan Lin of Tufts University to assist in filtering and visualization of deep mutational scanning data.

-In this directory are four sub-directories containing data anlaysis modules:
+In this directory are five sub-directories containing data anlaysis modules:
 1. filtering: filters replicate mutdiffsel data from dms_tools and creates text files and heatmaps of filtered data
 2. sitediffsel: calculates the site differential selection from filtered output
 3. for_logo_plot: takes filtered output and formats it to be used as input for dms_logoplot